-Section 4.3 RECORD DRAWINGS
+SECTION 4.3 RECORD DRAWINGS

-If a length of pipe between manholes is less than minimum slope for its diameter, the developer may be required to reinstall the pipe (manhole to manhole) or will remit to the District \$1,000 1,200 for each stretch of pipe that is less than minimum slope.
+Upon completion of construction, a set of Record Drawings in PDF Format must be submitted for review and approval.
+If a length of pipe between manholes is less then minimum slope for its diameter, the developer may be required to reinstall the pipe (manhole to manhole) or will remit to the District \$1,200 for each stretch of pipe that is less then minimum slope.